 - Resources for promoting water consumption and reducing access to unhealthy beverages for out of school time, schools, and families

-- Scientific publications from the HPRC that provide the evidence-base for the impact of water-access and quality on children’s health, including evidence of successful strategies to increase water access and consumption in afterschool programs and a study comparing costs of different water delivery systems.
+- Scientific publications from the HPRC that provide the evidence-base for the impact of water-access and quality on children’s health

-OSNAP is an initiative designed to develop healthy habits related to healthy foods, drinks, and physical activity through sustainable policy and environmental strategies during out-of-school time hours.
-This initiative promotes the following water access and healthy foods and beverages goals:
+An initiative designed to develop healthy habits related to healthy foods, drinks, and physical activity through sustainable policy and environmental strategies during out of school time programs.

-This curriculum is designed to assist program staff in providing healthier environments to children during out-of-school time.
+A curriculum designed to assist program staff in providing healthier environments to children during out-of-school time.
 Food & Fun Afterschool includes 11 teaching units that use both lessons and activities to encourage healthy behaviors through active play, literacy and math skills development, creative learning, and hands-on snack time activities.

 An interdisciplinary elementary school program designed to promote healthful eating and physical activities in school, home, and community environments.

 Sample Lesson Sugar Water: Think About Your Drink

 Sample Newsletter Article: Be Sugar Smart